-- Perform a place-in-service inspection on all extreme cold weather/water gear IAW NAVAIR 13-1-6.7-2 Aircrew Personal Protective Equipment (Clothing) Manual, at initial issue, and when removed from storage. - It is the RS's responsibility to perform a pre/postflight/use inspection on all extreme cold weather/water gear. - Surface RS only: Until NAVSEA PMS guidelines are formally implemented, the storage, handling, folding and packing, leak inspection, visual and periodic inspection guidelines outlined in the user care and maintenance manual provided with the dry suit shall be adhered to.
+- Perform a place-in-service inspection on all extreme environment gear IAW NAVAIR 13-1-6.7-2 Aircrew Personal Protective Equipment (Clothing) Manual, at initial issue, and when removed from storage. - It is the RS's responsibility to perform a pre/postflight/use inspection on all extreme environment gear. - Surface RS only: Until NAVSEA PMS guidelines are formally implemented, the storage, handling, folding and packing, leak inspection, visual and periodic inspection guidelines outlined in the user care and maintenance manual provided with the dry suit shall be adhered to.
 The user care and maintenance manual, along with the repair kit, shall be maintained with the dry suit.